sseefried/docker-build-ghc-android/README.md

 happens a few times in a row.
 Development is made so much easier with quick turn-around times.

-The fantastic thing about Docker is that it effectively checkpoints the *entire file system* after each Dockerfile command allowing you to return to that known state and try again.
+The fantastic thing about Docker is that it effectively takes a snapshot of the *entire file system* after each Dockerfile command allowing you to return to that known state and try again.